Social Media Style Guide Examples: Boost Your Brand

 Global Campaign Localization Framework

 Coca-Cola provides detailed guidance for adapting global campaigns to local markets.
-This includes translating hashtags, incorporating region-specific cultural references, and adjusting imagery while maintaining campaign's core message and visual identity.
+This includes translating hashtags, incorporating region-specific cultural references, and adjusting imagery while maintaining the campaign's core message and visual identity.

 Brand Partnership Integration